Dog Owner Feedback From Apoquel® Users

 June 20, 2015

 My 6 year old Boston Terrier was prescribed Apoquel and has been on it for exactly one week.
 I am definitely not an advocate of using drugs to treat side effects of a problem, but rather finding the root of the problem and fixing the cause.
 Allergies and skin issues have been a chronic problem his entire adult life.
 He has always been on high quality food and had consistent flea prevention.
 In an effort to eliminate his problems we went from Fromm Duck and Sweet potato (with some rice), to grain free Taste of the Wild (tried various protein sources), to grain free starch free Nutrisca, and now am feeding raw diet.
 Each was tried for several months.
 I have switched to dye free, fragrance free laundry detergent and have used various natural treatments (Apple cider vinegar, coconut oil with lavender oil, skin rescue lotion; and have also tried Benadryl and cortisone creams.
 He has definitely required his fair share of steroid treatments and antibiotics due to severity.
 We are at the end of week 1 and have seen vast improvements.
 He is no longer red, he no longer itches constantly (or really at all), and does not lick himself.
-While I am not a proponent of drug therapy, I feel such a since of relief for my baby.
+While I am not a proponent of drug therapy, I feel such a sense of relief for my baby.
 I always felt so bad for him.
 I am interested in any of your thoughts, opinions, and suggestions in use of Apoquel as some of the risks are serious and quite concerning.

 B. L. Sent from my iPad